atlassian/react-sweet-state/docs/basics/store.md

 const Store = createStore({ initialState, actions });
 ```

-Optionally, you can add a `name` property to the `createStore` configuration object.
+Optionally, you can add a unique `name` property to the `createStore` configuration object.
 It will be used as the displayName in Redux Devtools.

 ```js
 const Store = createStore({ initialState, actions, name: 'counter' });